 - Train travel from Delhi to Agra

 1. Bring enough money to Agra

 If you’re intending to tour Agra as a day trip, you won’t want to faff about with looking for money changers while in Agra.
+There’s so much to see that you would have to be selective to begin with.
+Never mind if you’ve wasted time looking for money changers and ATMs.
 I might have managed to squeeze in the Red Fort of Agra, if I hadn’t had to do that.
 Change enough money beforehand from Delhi.